tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

  * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
  * You are using an Oracle Linux image on your host machine or compute instance for this workshop.
- * You have successfully completed the installation of the Management Agent on your OCI or non-OCI hosts following steps in [Workshop 1: Manage Java Runtimes, Applications and Managed Instances Inventory with JMS](../../java-management/workshops/freetier/index.html?lab=understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent).
+ * You have successfully completed the installation of the Management Agent on your OCI or non-OCI hosts following steps in [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).

 ## Task 1: Configure an OCI host to enable LCM operations